 What is Pornography?

-Besides the obvious videos, websites, and magazines, pornography includes anything that arouses you, even if it isn’t graphically explicit.
-If muscle sites excite you, you may need to avoid them for now.
-As you work through your problems and become emotionally healthier, you will see these things in a different light.
+Besides the obvious videos, websites, and magazines, pornography includes anything that arouses you, even if it is not graphically explicit.
+If images of muscled men excite you, you may need to avoid them for now.

 Pornography is Harmful

 Some people rationalize that viewing pornography doesn’t affect anyone but them.
 They say it is better to relieve their sexual frustrations looking at pornography and masturbating than finding a sex partner.
-They feel that being the lesser of two evils, it isn’t so bad after all.
-However, many people can attest to the fact that pornography is addicting.
+They feel that being the lesser of two evils, it is not so bad after all.
+However, many people can attest to the fact that pornography is addictive and destructive to healthy relationships.

 Pornography Drives Away the Spirit